dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 1. Pick out the issue you'd like to work on, see [Fixing an issue](#fixing-an-issue).
 1. Post a comment on the issue that you are working on resolving the issue.
-1. Create a new working branch based on branch `master`.
+1. Create a new working branch based on branch `main`.
 See [Making changes and pushing them to the fork](/guidelines/getting-started/#making-changes-and-pushing-them-to-the-fork).
 1. Write tests that will ensure that the issue in the code is fixed.
    See [Testing Guidelines](/guidelines/testing-guidelines).
 1. Make changes in your working branch to solve the issue.
 1. Update the **Unreleased** section of the repository changelog (file `CHANGELOG.md`) in accordance to the type of changes in [keep a changelog](https://keepachangelog.com/en/1.0.0/).
-1. Submit a PR targeting the branch `master` of the upstream repository.
+1. Submit a PR targeting the branch `main` of the upstream repository.
 1. Make sure all tests are passing in the CI pipeline for your PR (see the [PR status checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks)).
 1. Make sure your code does not contain merge conflicts.